athena-masc/Codecademy_Data_Visualization_Portfolio_Project/README.md

 After you perform your analysis, you’ll be creating a blog post to share your findings on the World Health Organization website.

-Project Objectives:
+Project Objectives:\n
-Complete a project to add to your portfolio
+Complete a project to add to your portfolio\n
-Use seaborn and Matplotlib to create visualizations Become familiar with presenting and sharing data visualizations Preprocess, explore, and analyze data
+Use seaborn and Matplotlib to create visualizations\n Become familiar with presenting and sharing data visualizations\n Preprocess, explore, and analyze data\n\n Prerequisites:\n
-Prerequisites:
-Data Acquisition
+Data Acquisition\n
-Data Visualization
+Data Visualization\n
-Hypothesis Testing
+Hypothesis Testing\n
-Summarizing Quantitative Data
+Summarizing Quantitative Data\n
-Data Wrangling and Tidying
+Data Wrangling and Tidying\n
 Data Manipulation with Pandas